-Figure 2 Panel (a) examines the distribution of Mexican source states for migrants to the U.S. We use the 2010 Mexican Census for this comparison, taking advantage of a question that asks respondents whether anyone currently or formerly living in the household migrated internationally between June 2005 and June 2010.
-Since we know the household's location, we can calculate each Mexican state's share of individuals observed leaving for the U.S. during this time period.
-We compare the log of this share with similar source-state shares from the MCAS data covering 2006-2010.
-Again, the close agreement across datasets is visually apparent from the figure, with only minor deviations from the 45-degree line.
+Panel a of Fig. 2 examines the distribution of Mexican source states for migrants to the United States.
+We use the 2010 Mexican Census for this comparison, taking advantage of a question that asks respondents whether anyone currently or formerly living in the household migrated internationally between June 2005 and June 2010.
+Because we know the household's location, we can calculate each Mexican state's